Extensive analysis of reconstruction algorithms for DESI 2024 baryon acoustic oscillations: DESI mocks and representative samples

 \item \textbf{The Quasar Sample (QSO) in $1.6<z<2.1$} (second half of {\tt QSO} in \cite{KP4}): The quasar sample has the highest bias, highest redshift, largest volume, and lowest number density of all DESI tracers.
 We choose this sample as one of our representatives to stress test the algorithms under low number densities and high redshift.
 DESI DR1 analysis had reconstruction on QSO as part of the pipeline, since DESI mock tests found mild improvements on average in BAO constraints when reconstruction was applied.
 However, both DESI DR1 and eBOSS found that there was virtually no improvement with reconstruction for QSO \cite{KP4,Hou21}.

 \item \textbf{The Bright Galaxy Sample (BGS) in $0.1<z<0.4$} (same as {\tt BGS} in \cite{KP4}): BGS occupies the lowest redshift range of DESI.
-Because of this, the line of sight varies more considerably than other tracers, hence there is a potential of wide-angle effects.
+Because of this, the line of sight varies more considerably than other tracers (we refer to this as wide angle).
 We select this sample to test whether wide-angle effects expose reconstruction algorithms to challenges.
+We note that what matters is the change of the line of sight, not the size of the solid angle of the survey.
 BGS is originally a flux-limited sample, although for BAO analyses, we apply a selection in the sample such that the number density is constant throughout its redshift range (so it no longer has the highest number density among all DESI tracers).
 This selection function contains apparent and absolute magnitude cuts in the $r$ band, with the absolute magnitude cut having a $k$+E correction \cite{KP3}.

 \end{itemize}

 Figure~\ref{fig:nz} shows the number density as a function of redshift for our selected DESI samples.
 These samples survey the low (BGS) and high (QSO) redshift, low (QSO) and high (ELG) number density, and wide-angle effects (BGS), in order to thoroughly test the reconstruction algorithms.